 The new Construction Design and Management Regulations came into force on the 06 April 2015.
 They replace the Construction (Design and Management) Regulations 2015 (CDM 2007).
-The key aim of CDM 2015 is to integrate Health & Safety into the management of the project and to encourage everyone to work together:
+The key aim of CDM 2015 is to integrate health and safety into the management of the project and to encourage everyone to work together:

-- Improve the management and planning of a project from the very start - Identify hazards early on, so they can be eliminated or reduced at the design or planning stage and the remaining risks can be properly managed - Target effort where it can do the most good in terms of Health & Safety - Discourage unnecessary bureaucracy
+- Improve the management and planning of a project from the very start - Identify hazards early on, so they can be eliminated or reduced at the design or planning stage and the remaining risks can be properly managed - Target effort where it can do the most good in terms of health and safety - Discourage unnecessary bureaucracy a. last more the 30 days; or b. involve more than 500 person days, for example 50 people working for over 10 days.